 Exceptions to the New Rules

 Alaska has confirmed that children under the age of 2 are exempt from the changes and you will still be able to access the lounge with your young child.
 Guests will still be able to purchase a full-price day pass to access the lounge.
-Also, authorized users of certain credit cards such as The Platinum Card® from American Express are entitled to Priority Pass Membership in their own right and can enter as an individual, not a guest (as long as they have their Priority Pass card).
+Also, authorized users of certain credit cards such as The Platinum Card® from American Express are entitled to Priority Pass Membership in their own right (Terms Apply) and can enter as an individual, not a guest (as long as they have their Priority Pass card).

 Why did Alaska Change its Terms?